ietf-wg-ppm/draft-ietf-ppm-dap/draft-ppm-protocol.md

 to the helper.
 These reports MUST all be associated with the same PPM task.
 [[OPEN ISSUE: And the same batch, right?]]

-For each aggregator endpoint `[aggregator]` in the `Param` structure associated with `AggregateReq.task_id` except its own, the leader sends a POST request to `[aggregator]/aggregate` with the following message:
+For each aggregator endpoint `[aggregator]` in `AggregateReq.task_id`'s parameters except its own, the leader sends a POST request to `[aggregator]/aggregate` with the following message:

 ~~~